atilacamurca/git-town/package/Packaging.md

 Instructions on how to update all the necessary packages once a new release is out

 ## Linux
-The current linux (all distros) maintainer is @allonsy.
+The current linux (all distros) maintainer is [allonsy](https://github.com/allonsy).
 If an update occurs, please bug him
 ### Arch Linux
-The package will need to be flagged out of date [here](https://aur.archlinux.org/packages/git-town/) This will tell @allonsy to update the package (most likely minimal intervention necessary).
+The package will need to be flagged out of date [here](https://aur.archlinux.org/packages/git-town/) This will tell [allonsy](https://github.com/allonsy) to update the package (most likely minimal intervention necessary).
 There is a button on the right hand side menu to flag the package.

 ### Debian Based Distributions